openbraininstitute/morph-spines/examples/data/README.md

 is stored inside the neuron's ID subgroup, and it describes different properties related to the neuron's spines.

-For example, for a neuron ID `"01234"`, the corresponding DataFrame will be stored under `/edges/01234`.
+For example, for a neuron ID `"01234"`, the corresponding spine table will be stored under `/edges/01234`.

-The spine table can be currently stored in 3 different formats (explained below):
+The spine table can be currently stored in 2 different formats (explained below):
 - [Deprecated] Pandas DataFrame
 - H5 group of datasets
-- H5 dataset containing a compound type array

 In any case, `morph-spines` recognizes the format in which the spine table is stored and loads it into a Pandas DataFrame at runtime.